sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 The deprecated `SUUpdater` in Sparkle 2 is now a stub that uses both a `SPUUpdater` and `SPUStandardUserDriver`.

+`SPUUpdater` when used directly can:
-If you create a `SPUUpdater` instance directly, you can now create an updater that can update other Sparkle-based bundles and/or an updater that can use your own user interface (`SPUUserDriver`). [sparkle-cli](/documentation/sparkle-cli) makes use of both features as an example.
+* Update other Sparkle-based bundles
+* Use your own custom user interface (`SPUUserDriver`)

+[sparkle-cli](/documentation/sparkle-cli) makes use of both these features as an example.

 `SPUUpdater` and its delegate `SPUUpdaterDelegate` (unlike `SUUpdater`) do not contain any user-interface or AppKit logic.
 The UI bits were separated into classes implementing `SPUUserDriver` and its delegates.
 A developer writing their own updater user interface may choose to build Sparkle with `SPARKLE_BUILD_UI_BITS=0` which strips out the standard UI bits that Sparkle provides out of the box.

 `SPUUpdater` does not maintain singleton or global instances (unlike `SUUpdater`).
-Plug-ins that share the same process as their host should prefer to use an external tool like [sparkle-cli](/documentation/sparkle-cli) instead, rather than sharing or injecting a Sparkle.framework in its host.
+Plug-ins that share the same process as their host should prefer to use an external tool such as [sparkle-cli](/documentation/sparkle-cli) instead, rather than sharing or injecting a Sparkle.framework in its host.
 A bit more details about updating bundles [here](/documentation/bundles#sparkle-2).

-Downgrades were poorly supported in Sparkle 1 (via `SPARKLE_AUTOMATED_DOWNGRADES`) and are now unavailable in Sparkle 2.
+Downgrade support was poorly supported in Sparkle 1 (via `SPARKLE_AUTOMATED_DOWNGRADES`) and now removed in Sparkle 2.

 The behavior for the `-bestValidUpdateInAppcast:forUpdater:` delegate method on `SPUUpdaterDelegate` has changed.
 Please review its header documentation for more information.
 In short:
 * Delta updates cannot be returned.
 A top level item must be returned.
 * Using this method when [channels](/documentation/publishing#channels) or [other features](/documentation/publishing) can be used instead is discouraged.
-* An empty update can now be returned (via `SUAppcastItem.emptyAppcastItem`)
+* An empty update can now be returned (via `SUAppcastItem.emptyAppcastItem`).
-* An update whose version is below the current application's version should not be returned if the current application's version is available in the appcast
+* An update whose version is below the current application's version should not be returned if the current application's version is available in the appcast.
-* Sparkle filters update items for minimum/maximum OS version requirements before calling this method now
+* Sparkle filters update items for minimum/maximum OS version requirements before calling this method now.

 If you have scripts that reference Sparkle.framework's helper tools, here are the new paths (note Autoupdate is now a command line tool and the UI bits moved to Updater.app):
 ```